shafeenmanzur/CardDetection/README.md

 # CardDetection
 A program that detects cards within a webcam or video stream and displays it as a static image.

-You can call the program from the terminal or edit the code directly.
+To call the program from the terminal use the following template:
+  For Physical Webcam:
+    python CardDetection.py 0

+   For IP Webcam:
+    python CardDetection.py <ip address of webcam>